-It’s a sunken theater for live performances and film screenings, originally with tiered seating for about 50 people, which replaced the smaller Kiva as main event space of the complex.
-Walls and roof are built in Desert Masonry, the roof slab is also reinforced with steel beams; it features a peculiar Asian-inspired decorative apparatus.
+It’s a sunken theater for live performances and film screenings, originally with tiered seating for about 50 people, which replaced the smaller Kiva as the main event space of the complex.
+The walls and the roof are made of Desert Masonry, the roof slab is also reinforced with steel beams; it features a peculiar Asian-inspired decorative apparatus.

 The Cabaret entrance; photo David Silverman

 The corridor which flanks the north side of the Cabaret; photo Nevermindtheend